Are there additional forms I need to register for a program?

 For participants registered in Yosemite Conservancy programs, fees cover the cost of camping (a value of up to $20 per night where applicable) at shared campsites.
 If you would like to camp, please indicate this clearly on your registration form, or notify us at least 30 days in advance of the start date.

-As an alternative to camping a limited number of rooms are available for participants at an additional cost through Delaware North Companies (DNC), the concessionaire that manages the park's lodging, food and retail operations.
-If you choose this option we will provide you with the necessary room reservation form once you have registered (any unused reserved rooms revert to DNC 45 days before the program).
+As an alternative to camping a limited number of rooms are available for participants at an additional cost through Yosemite Hospitality, LLC, the concessionaire that manages the park's lodging, food and retail operations.
+If you choose this option we will provide you with the necessary room reservation form once you have registered (any unused reserved rooms revert to Yosemite Hospitality, LLC 45 days before the program).

 Other accommodation options are also available.
 We will be happy to provide you with a list of options upon request.